Picatout/metal-pointer/bare-metal/readme.md

 # Version 7
 ### 2023-04-05

-Last modification du circuit, new coil to increase detection area I replace the rod wounded coil by half cylindral wounded coil.
+Last circuit modification, new coil to increase detection area.
+I replaced the rod wounded coil by half cylindral wounded coil.
 The inductance is a little higher 646µH instead of 622µH.
 For this coil I used half of cable ferrite as core.

 ![cable-ferrite.jpg](cable-ferrite.jpg)

-I remove one half from plastic shell to use as core.
+I removed one half from plastic shell to use as core.
 Using 30 AWG enameled wire .
 With 2 layers of this wire I measured 644µH.

 ![half-cylinder-coil.jpg](half-cylinder-coil.jpg)